sonic-net/SONiC/doc/database/multi_database_instances.md

     * [x] if no folder /host/old\_config/, copy some default xmls and etc. as usual
 3. **database service**
     * [x] **database docker start, entrypoint docker-database-init.sh**
-    * [x] **if database\_config.json is found at /ect/sonic/, that means there is customized database config, we copy this config file to /var/run/redis/sonic-db/, which is the running database config file location, all the applications will read databse information from this file**
+    * [x] **if database\_config.json is found at /etc/sonic/, that means there is customized database config, we copy this config file to /var/run/redis/sonic-db/, which is the running database config file location, all the applications will read databse information from this file**
-    * [x] **if database\_config.json is NOT found at /ect/sonic/, that means there is no customized database config, we copy this config file at /etc/default/ to /var/run/redis/sonic-db/, this is the default startuo config in the image itself.**
+    * [x] **if database\_config.json is NOT found at /etc/sonic/, that means there is no customized database config, we use multi\_database\_config.json.j2 or to database\_config.json.j2 generate database\_config.json depending on whether /etc/sonic/enable\_multidb exists**
     * [x] **using supervisord.conf.j2 to generate supervisord.conf**
     * [x] **execute the previous entrypoint program /usr/bin/supervisord, then all the services will start based on the new supervisord.conf, which including starting how many redis instances**
     * [x] **check if redis instances are running or NOT via ping_pong_db_insts script**